twitter/gatekeeper-service/README.md

 GateKeeper is a service built to automate the manual steps involved in onboarding, offboarding, or lost asset scenarios.
 The service will handle the flow of letting internal and external services know that a user needs to be activated, suspended, or deleted.

-The backend for this project is built with Flask and Jinja2 templating.
+This project is built with Flask, Gevent, Gunicorn, and Jinja2 templating.

 ## Sections